mcanouil/awesome-quarto/README.md

 - [Introduction to Quarto](https://www.youtube.com/watch?v=y6_xMIBKuP4) - R-Ladies St. Louis: Introduction to Quarto by Isabella Velásquez (materials: <https://github.com/ivelasq/2022-10-27_intro-to-quarto>).
 - [Quarto YouTube Playlist](https://www.youtube.com/playlist?list=PLDqZV53PcnYxnBYuEdSBxnOwdKLGaoKGg) - A YouTube playlist of videos about Quarto and Pandoc by Eli Holmes.
 - [Create your Data Science Portfolio with Quarto](https://www.youtube.com/watch?v=xtSFXtDf4cM) - In this video by Deepsha Menghani, learn how you can easily create a Data Science Portfolio website and deploy it instantly with the help of Quarto (materials: <https://deepshamenghani.quarto.pub/portfolio-with-quarto-workshop/#/title-slide>).
+- [A Coffee with Quarto and Neovim](https://youtube.com/playlist?list=PLabWm-zCaD1axcMGvf7wFxJz8FZmyHSJ7) - A YouTube playlist showing you how to use Quarto in Neovim by [Jannik Buhr](https://jmbuhr.de/).

 ## Supported editors